 After you added your first keywords, you will be redirected to your keywords dashboard: there, you can have an overview of your website performance: average position, search visibility, keyword distribution, and which keywords went up or down.
 You can change the time interval in the calendar section in the top right corner.

-How is an average position calculated?
+How is the average position calculated?

 2. Setting Up the Columns

-Moving on: one of the great assets of Nightwatch is the ability to customize the columns and displaying preferred data.
+Moving on: one of the great assets of Nightwatch is the ability to customize the columns and display preferred data.
 As different SEO experts are interested in different kinds of information, we came up with this concept to make tracking more transparent and efficient.
 You can choose between different metrics.

 - The list of all metrics and data dimensions you can track is here: Metrics Explanation.